Areas of expertise

 Jussi Jaakkola obtained his Doctor of Laws in 2020 (Faculty of Law), Master of Laws in 2013 (Faculty of Law) and Master of Arts in 2010 (Faculty of Humanities).
 He joined the Faculty of Law in 2014 and is currently employed as a postdoctoral researcher.

-In spring term 2021, Jaakkola teaches the course Money, economy and the European Union and supervises master's theses addressing the law of information society.
+In spring term 2021, Jaakkola teaches the course Money, economy and the European Union and acts as a supervisor for master's theses.

 In 2020, Jussi Jaakkola defended his doctoral dissertation European Economic Integration, Fiscal Interdependence, and the Crisis of the Social and Democratic Tax State.
 In his dissertation, Jaakkola examined the consequences of European economic integration for national systems of tax law and the relevance of these effects on nineteenth-century interpretations of democratic rule.